 Fennel Water in Traditional Medicine

-In Ayurveda, fennel is classified as a tridoshic herb — meaning it is considered balancing for all three doshas (Vata, Pitta, Kapha) — making it one of the most universally recommended spices in Ayurvedic practice.
-Saunf water is prescribed as a digestive tonic after meals, a mild diuretic, and a remedy for menstrual discomfort.
-It is also one of the few herbal waters recommended for infants with colic in traditional South Asian medicine, though concentrated preparations should not be given to infants without medical guidance.
+In Ayurveda, fennel is considered balancing for all three doshas — making it one of the most widely recommended spices in the tradition.
+Fennel water is prescribed as a post-meal digestive and a soothing evening drink.
+It is also one of the few herbal waters traditionally used for infant colic in South Asian practice, though concentrated preparations should not be given to infants without medical guidance.

 Cumin Water in Traditional Medicine

-In Unani medicine, zeera is classified as a warming, drying spice in the second degree — similar to fennel but with a stronger digestive-stimulating action.
-It is used for dyspepsia, flatulence, and as a mushtahi (appetite stimulant) before meals.
-In Islamic traditional medicine (Tibb-e-Nabawi), cumin holds a notably elevated status — it is referenced in hadith as a seed that can heal every disease except death, giving it particular cultural reverence in Muslim-majority communities across South Asia, the Middle East, and North Africa.
+In Islamic traditional medicine (Tibb-e-Nabawi), cumin holds a particularly elevated status — it is referenced in hadith as having broad healing properties, giving it deep cultural and religious significance in Muslim-majority communities across South Asia, the Middle East, and North Africa.

 | Tradition | 🌾 Fennel Water Use | 🌱 Cumin Water Use |